SRMSE/recruitment_2016/README.md

 ### Domain2: Web Development Tasks

-_In this category you can submit any website or webapp or even the link of website you have made._
+_In this category you can submit any website or web app or even the link of website you have made._

 ### Domain3: Natural Language Processing